-- Ms. Kathryn Pidgeon introduced Ms. Skye Steele, Chief Executive Officer of StreeLight USA.
-Ms. Kathryn Pidgeon gave an overview of Dr. Carter's work at Phoenix Children's Hospital, including Ms. Steele work with the Phoenix Dream Center in the past ten years by building programs such as the Human Trafficking, Women's and Youth Development programs. - Ms. Skye Steele gave a presentation on StreetLight USA, a 24 bed group home offering trauma-informed enhanced services to meet the unique needs of female/child victims, with 10 beds offering in-patient behavioral health treatment for CSEC victims.
+Ms. Kathryn Pidgeon introduced Ms. Skye Steele, Chief Executive Officer of StreetLight USA.
+Ms. Kathryn Pidgeon gave an overview of Dr. Carter's work at Phoenix Children's Hospital, including Ms. Steele work with the Phoenix Dream Center in the past ten years by building programs such as the Human Trafficking, Women's and Youth Development programs.

+Ms. Skye Steele gave a presentation on StreetLight USA, a 24 bed group home offering trauma-informed enhanced services to meet the unique needs of female/child victims, with 10 beds offering in-patient behavioral health treatment for Commercial Sexual Exploitation of Children (CSEC) victims.
 Streetlight USA was established in 2009 by several local churches.
 Ms. Steele described Streetlight USA's role in the community as child and family team members who uphold collaboration, communication, education, support and child advocacy.
 Ms. Steele stated that misidentified victims tend to get pigeonholed into treatment for only the surface issues; however, complex and developmental trauma is what is seen most in their facility and described StreetLight's internal action from a clinical lens when approaching complex, developmental and PTSD trauma.
 Ms. Steele stated that when working in Human Trafficking, relationships are the key to intervention.
-StreetLight USA uses a bottom-up approach to healing trauma based on Maslow's Hierarchy of Needs.
 StreetLight USA began using Trauma Responsive Intake and realized that 80% of the girls were AWOLing within 24 hours in 2017.
 By redesigning the intake format to focus on connecting and meeting the girl's immediate needs, just 6% of girls leave the site within 24 hours of intake.
 Ms. Steele stated that the stages of the healing process are found to take about a year.